 If you still want to have a spot to dry some items in the sun and fresh air, consider an indoor folding rack that can be easily placed outside but brought in as soon as the fabrics are dry.

 While there are many different designs for clotheslines, you must designate and reserve a specific space in your yard that is not under trees and receives plenty of direct sunlight.
-There must room around the lines to move around freely for hanging and gathering clothes.
+There must clearance space around the lines to move around freely for hanging and gathering clothes.
 With space sometimes at a premium, consider what type of support structure is best for you and how you use your yard.
-Retractable clothes lines may be a solution if you need the space for children to play or for entertaining when clothes are not hanging.
+Retractable clotheslines may be a solution if you need the space for children to play or for entertaining when clothes are not hanging.

 Not everyone has a sweet-smelling meadow just outside their door.
 If your clothesline is in a less than desirable area, your clothes can absorb the odors of diesel fuel, animal farm odors or chemical and manufacturing plants.
 Line-dried clothing will also bring outdoor pollen and mold spores that are floating by outside into your home.
-These allergens can be very troublesome for those with asthma and pollen sensitivity.
+These allergens can be very troublesome for those with compromised immune systems, asthma, and pollen sensitive allergies.

 The Birds and the Bees